I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nf-vmbuskernelmodeclientlibapi-vmbchannelpacketfail.md

 ## Remarks

-Call this function for packets presented to the server endpoint which seem malformed, to the extent that channel processing should cease.</p>
+Call this function for packets presented to the server endpoint which seem malformed, to the extent that channel processing should cease.

 ## Requirements
 | &nbsp; | &nbsp; |